gvwilson/thirdbit/fiction/in-heck/index.md

 Dockety's lenses rotated.
 "This one has not.
 With high probability,
-if that was not the case,
-we would not be having this conversation."
+we would not be having this conversation otherwise."

 Gumption nodded and went back to brushing.
 Sparkles drifted across Crusher's screen with each scrape.